xy-241/CS-Notes/content/Tools/Docker/Docker Network.md

 - Network communication from containers to host machine and the internet
 ![[docker_network_bridge_network_communication.png|500]]

->[!caution]- Communication via hostname
+>[!important] Communication via hostname
 > Default docker bridge network doesn't support [[DNS Resolution]].
-So it is impossible to communicate from one container to another container via [[Hostname]], same for host machine to containers
+So it is impossible to communicate from one container to another container via [[Hostname]], same for host machine to containers.
 >
-> But we are able to create a new bridge network that supports DNS Resolution, refer to [[#Create/Delete Docker Network]]
+> But we are able to create a new bridge network that supports DNS Resolution, refer to [[#Create/Delete Docker Network]].

 ### Docker Host Network
 - When we create a [[Docker Container]] inside this network, the container is basically an application running inside the host machine, sharing the same [[Network Interface]] as the host machine.
 That means in the host machine, we can access the container on `localhost:8080` if the the container is running on port 8080 without the need to tell docker to bridge the port between the host and container